cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - A hidden trapdoor in the 8-foot-high ceiling opens into a secret attic ([[#Secret Attic (N2q)]]).

 #### Master Bedroom (N2p)
+>Matching end tables flank a large wood-framed bed with a red silk canopy.
+Across from the bed hangs a tapestry depicting a beautiful mountain valley.
+The other walls are dominated by a fireplace and a wardrobe.

+- [[Urwin Martikov|Urwin]] and [[Danika Dorakova|Danika]] retire to this room every night before heading to the attic ([[#Secret Attic (N2q)]]) to sleep
+	- This room is for appearances only and contains no valuables
+- A secret door at the west end of the south wall can be pulled open to reveal the loft beyond ([area N2h](http://longo.com.br/5e/adventure.html#cos,5,n2h.%20ravens'%20loft)).

+A hidden trapdoor in the 8-foot-high ceiling opens into a secret attic ([[#Secret Attic (N2q)]]).
 #### Secret Attic (N2q)